harry7337/TRINIT_594092-UQ66S02N_ML/README.md

 ## About The Project

-Here we propose a novel method to to accurately predict the presence of CO2 bins across the Earth, given the data from the OCO-2 and GOSAT-TANSO-FTS2 level 2 satellite data.
+Here we propose a novel method to to accurately predict the presence of CO2 bins across the Earth, given the data from the OCO-2 and GOSAT-TANSO-FTS2 level 2 bias corrected satellite data.
 We train a machine learning model based on the extracted features.
 This model works particularly well as it is an ensemble between the following approaches:

 * K - nearest neighbour Regressor
 * Support Vector Regressor